microsoft/debug-adapter-protocol/specification.md

 ### <a name="Base_Protocol_Cancel" class="anchor"></a>:leftwards_arrow_with_hook: Cancel Request

-The 'cancel' request is used by the frontend to indicate that it is no longer interested in the result produced by a specific request issued earlier.
+The 'cancel' request is used by the frontend in two situations:
+- to indicate that it is no longer interested in the result produced by a specific request issued earlier
+- to cancel a progress sequence.

 This request has a hint characteristic: a debug adapter can only be expected to make a 'best effort' in honouring this request but there are no guarantees.